srranaivo/QareFolio/README.md

 #### Technologies

--Ruby version 3.1.2
+⋅⋅* Ruby version 3.1.2
--Ruby On Rails version 7
+⋅⋅* Ruby On Rails version 7
--JavaScript
+⋅⋅* JavaScript
--Google Maps API
+⋅⋅* Google Maps API

 ---

 ## Scope Of Functionalities

+1. Global vision of patients
+2. Global vision of cares to be provided
+3. Easier consultation management

 #### Project Status
 The project is still on going.
 It must be improve with new features and some bugs must be fixed.